In principle, moldmaking is a simple process, but with every object you want to replicate comes a new series of pitfalls, innovations, and solutions.

-Why a Two-part, Underpoured Mold?
+Why a Two-Part, Underpoured Mold?

 Two-part molds can handle more shapes than one-piece molds, which work only for simple, completely convex objects.
 And underpoured molds minimize problems with bubbles in the resin.

-Underpouring means that you pour the resin into a main intake vent (or sprue) that curves around to fill the mold up from below, rather than simply pouring into the top.
+Underpouring means that you pour the resin into a main intake vent (or sprue) that curves around to fill the mold up from below, rather than simply pouring into the top (Figure A).
 Meanwhile, smaller vents on top allow the displaced air to escape.
 As you pour, resin splashing down forms bubbles which can stay in the main cavity and ruin the surface of the casting.
 These bubbles also tend to collect in fine-detail areas, where they are the most difficult to deal with.

 The advantage of under-pouring is that it generates fewer bubbles, and lets them rise up into the vents where they won’t cause trouble.
 Top-pour molds are sometimes acceptable, but pouring from underneath is generally worth the extra silicone required.